helikon-labs/submerge/submerge-crystal/DETAILED_IMPROVEMENTS.md

 - **Simplified Deployment**: Single binary with no external dependencies
 - **Production Readiness**: Monitoring, observability, and operational excellence

-**Immediate Action Required**: The `todo!()` at `src/types/decode.rs:282` must be addressed before any production deployment to prevent runtime panics.
+**Recent Progress**: ✅ Critical `todo!()` issue at `src/types/decode.rs:282` has been resolved, eliminating runtime panic risk.
+Major safety improvements completed.

 The proposed implementation roadmap provides a clear path to transform submerge-crystal from a functional prototype to a production-ready, high-performance blockchain indexer capable of handling enterprise-scale Polkadot networks.

+---

+## 📝 **Important Context Notes for Future Analysis**

+**Legacy TypeScript Decoder Architecture Decision**:
+- The `legacy-decoder/` TypeScript component is **intentionally designed** and not technical debt
+- **Technical Justification**: Pre-v14 Substrate metadata lacks type definitions, requiring external type registry
+- **Implementation**: Leverages battle-tested `polkadot-js` library with comprehensive pre-v14 type definitions
+- **Assessment**: This is a well-architected solution that correctly delegates complex type management to the ecosystem standard
+- **Action**: No elimination needed - this design should be maintained for compatibility

 *Analysis conducted on codebase state as of latest commit.
-Recommendations based on industry best practices for high-performance blockchain infrastructure.*
+Recommendations based on industry best practices for high-performance blockchain infrastructure, with corrected understanding of legacy decoder architectural decisions.*